-Ana: I have visitors now and they are two — they are my partner’s sixteen-year-old twin cousins.
+Ana: I have visitors now and they are two—they are my partner’s sixteen-year-old twin cousins.
 And they’re staying over with us for about a month, studying English.
-And we subscribed to this geocaching thing and we have been going around — um, you are given geographic locations of hidden caches, around your neighborhood or you can just travel, it’s — everywhere in the world is available.
+And we subscribed to this geocaching thing.
+You are given geographic locations of hidden caches, around your neighborhood or you can just travel, it’s—everywhere in the world is available.
 Just go to the geocache website, sign up, and then you just use your GPS on your mobile to find where the next one is and you just go looking for it.
 And it’s pretty damn cool.
 We’ve found several around my house.
 There are literally, around my house, there were four.

 Renay: And you can enjoy nature!

 Ana: Enjoy nature!
 And trees!

 Renay: So next for me, I’m really sorry for everyone who thought they were listening to Fangirl Happy Hour, this is now Environmental Panic Hour instead.